cloudfoundry-community/loki-boshrelease/README.md

 # Loki BOSH Release

-This is a [BOSH](http://bosh.io/) release for [Loki](https://grafana.com/loki).
+This is a [BOSH](http://bosh.io/) release for [Loki](https://grafana.com/loki), [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) and the [Syslog plugin](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/#syslog).
+The Bosh release supports for the complete system and all components GRPC and mTLS.

-# TODO
-- [x] Fix the erb templating bug
-- [x] Update the documentation

-# Follow up
-- [ ] Add gRPC support

 ## Prospects
-It's planned to ship the release to the community, and I'm currently in discussion with the community to create a public available bosh.io version.
+It's planned to ship the release to the CloudFoundry community, and I'm currently in discussion with the community to create a public available bosh.io version.

 ## Prerequisites